futurice/clojure-workshop/materials/section-3/README.md

     {:id 2 :name "Test it" :done false}]))
 ```

-Write a regaent component for rendering a single todo item.
+Write a Reagent component for rendering a single todo item.
 When you iterate over the vector, remember the `^{:key ...}` in the for comprehension.

 Write the rest of the components: adding a new todo item, toggling the done state, and removing a todo.